serverfireteam/panel/README.md

 Note: if you face any problem in any of the steps you should report it at [github](https://github.com/serverfireteam/panel/issues/new)

-1. First you need a laravel 4.2 project ready to use .
+1. First you need to create a laravel 5 (or laravel 4.2) project.

-2. Add package to require
+2. Add our package to require section of composer (Since we haven't released the laravel 5 version yet, for laravel 5 replace "1.1.*" with "dev-laravel5") :

     ```json
     {